MaxNaeg/SciExplorerResults/readme.md

 # Agentic Exploration of Physics Models

 This notebook contains the results of the paper 'Agentic Exploration of Physics Models'.
-To run the Python files and notebooks in this repository, you should first clone and install the SciExplorer package found at 'INSERT HERE'
+To run the Python files and notebooks in this repository, you should first clone and install the [SciExplorer](https://github.com/MaxNaeg/SciExplorer.git) package.

-The repo conatins the follwoing folders:
+## WARNING

+The tools provided to the agent enable automatic execution of LLM generated Python code.
+While we did not observe the agent acting malicious in our experiments, these tools should best be run in a save environment.

+## Contents

 - ablation_final_runs: contains results and run file
 - mechanics_final_runs: contains results and run file